 Skip to 0 minutes and 59 secondsbeneficial effect on our gut bacteria: probiotics, which we already discussed, and prebiotics.
 Prebiotics are substances that encourage the growth and the activity of beneficial organisms, and is usually used when talking about compounds that affect the gut microbiome.
 We discussed one study showing the effects of prebiotics on the human brain in the last video, but is there more evidence that modifying the microbiome, using either approach, can improve our mental health?
 Well, most studies actually assessed the effects of pro and prebiotics on digestive system disorders, or on allergic syndromes, and they found positive effects on some forms of diarrhea or on the symptoms of irritable bowel syndrome.

-Skip to 2 minutes and 14 secondsto indicate those probiotics that could have positive effects on our mood and cognition: psychobiotics.
+Skip to 2 minutes and 17 secondspositive effects on our mood and cognition: psychobiotics.
 In one study investigating psychobiotics, researchers recruited 55 healthy volunteers for a clinical trial, giving half of them a placebo and half of them a specific probiotic formulation.
-This study found an effect the probiotic formulation in anxiety, depression and other symptoms of psychological distress after one month of treatment.
+This study found a positive effect of the probiotic formulation in anxiety, depression and other symptoms of psychological distress after one month of treatment.
 Two years before, another study investigated the effect of a prebiotics whose name you might recognize – lactobacillus casei shirota – on the depressive and anxious symptoms of patients suffering from chronic fatigue syndrome.

 Skip to 3 minutes and 8 secondsThis study, too, found a significant decrease of anxiety symptoms in patients that took the probiotic, as well as an increase of the number of ‘good’ strains of bacteria in their digestive systems.
 There are other, more recent clinical studies But if we just look for studies that have published in scientific journals, we run into the risk of only seeing what works, and not what does not work – studies that find nothing usually don’t get published!